 Obtain the skills to work as an Event Manager

 Event Management is an ever-evolving industry with a multitude of career options.
-If you have the drive to showcase your entrepreneurship, organisation and leadership skills, then you can consolidate your potential by studying and gaining a qualification with our Associate Diploma in Event Management.
+If you have the drive to showcase your entrepreneurship, organisation and leadership skills, then you can consolidate your potential by studying and gaining a qualification with our Proficiency Award 2 in Event Management.

 Course Code - VTR004